Best Sleeping Position For Your Health

 This sleeping position is the best known to reduce the chances of sleep apnea and snoring.

 These are the major benefits.
 When you sleep on your stomach, you disrupt the natural curve of the spine, which can later cause back pain.
 The neck muscles are also vulnerable.
-For you to sleep comfortably on your stomach, you need a number of pillows and the perfect mattress or mattress pad so as to train your body to relax the muscles.
+For you to sleep comfortably on your stomach, you need a thin pillow and the perfect mattress or mattress pad so as to train your body to relax the muscles.

 The only way you can sleep on your stomach is: